isabella232/www-event-2020-NewZealandDay/training/index.md

 ## OWASP New Zealand Day 2020

-### Training Registration is now open, and closes on Wednesday, 12 February - *Visit [EventBrite](https://owaspnz2020-training.eventbrite.com) to secure your seats*
+### Training Registration is now open, and closes on Wednesday, 12 February - *Visit [EventBrite](https://owaspnz2020-training.eventbrite.com) NOW to secure your seats*

 ### Team Discounts